Get a FREE Quote - Call 1800 622 455

 Water Smart, Grow Strong, Game On

-The right irrigation habits don’t just conserve water; they build better, more resilient lawns that create joyful spaces where families and communities gather, and memories are made.
-At StrathAyr, we’re committed to helping you create thriving green spaces through every season, whether it’s a local park or your family’s backyard.
+The right irrigation technique and routine won’t just conserve water; it will build a better, more resilient lawn for your home.
+At StrathAyr, we’re committed to helping you create thriving green spaces for every occasion and every season.

-Our research-driven approach to turf cultivation, combined with our meticulous attention to detail in every aspect of production and delivery, ensures you receive premium quality turf built to endure.
+Our meticulous attention to detail in every aspect of production and delivery, ensures you receive premium quality turf built to endure.

 For personalised advice on irrigation systems, water requirements or variety selection, reach out to the team at StrathAyr.
 We are here to ensure your lawn is perfected for play, all year round.